dragonflyoss/console/CONTRIBUTING.md

 ![](/docs/images/contributing/postman-add-example.png)

-**Step 6:** Modify the name such as signup, modify the response message, and save the example.
+**Step 6:** Modify the name such as Sign Up, modify the response message, and save the example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)